France Visa's for Non-Europeans

-Under CESEDA there are a variety of different types of residence permit that can be issued - those who have family ties to France, those with substantial wealth, or those with skills or talent which could make a substantial contribution to the country.
+Under CESEDA there are a variety of different types of residence permit that can be issued - for those who have family ties to France, those with substantial wealth, or those with skills or talent which could make a substantial contribution to the country.

 There are particular rules for non-European family members of an EEA citizen, which we will cover in a future Newsletter.

 As well as these more specialist visas there are a range of more general visas, which are granted on a discretionary basis.

 Up to Three Months

-Whether you will need a visa for a short stay for travel purposes in France depends on your nationality, although many countries on the planet are visa exempt for such visits.
+Whether you will need a visa for a short stay in France depends on your nationality, although many countries on the planet are visa exempt for such visits.

 You can stay 90 days over a period of 180 days, which can be used either in one go or for multiple trips.

 Your passport must have at least three month's validity remaining at the end of the 90-day stay.

 If you propose to stay longer than three months you need to apply for a standard long-stay visa, called a visa de long séjour valant titre de séjour/carte de séjour temporaire, which is valid for 1 year on a renewable basis.

 Your application may be made for different reasons - study, salaried employment, temporary employment, business creation, scientific, research, artisitc, medical, or merely 'visiteur'.

 As part of the interview process at the consulate you will need to provide a substantial amount of documentation, which must include, but may not be limited to: